 Internal nasal structures that may cause breathing problems can usually be corrected during the same time as nose reshaping surgery.
 Since everyone’s nose is different depending on size, structure, skin type, ethnicity, and bone structure, it is important to know exactly what you want your new nose to look like along with the limitations of Rhinoplasty.

-Dr. Solomon focuses a large part of his practice on Rhinoplasty which is one of the many reasons he is recommended.
+Dr. Solomon focuses a large part of his practice on rhinoplasty which is one of the many reasons he is highly recommended.
 Upon meeting with Dr. Solomon, he will assess your breathing and nasal structure.
 From here he will determine whether you have nasal allergies, a deviated septum or other deformities in the structure of the nose.
-Dr. Solomon will evaluate you for Rhinoplasty surgery by examining the interior and exterior of your nose.
-The nose should be vigilantly examined before surgery so the doctor can determine whether your new nose will not compliment the rest of your facial features.
+Dr. Solomon will evaluate you for rhinoplasty surgery by examining the interior and exterior of your nose.
+The nose should be vigilantly examined before surgery so the doctor can determine whether your new nose will complement the rest of your facial features.
 In some cases, a chin augmentation may be recommended for a better balance of features.